Use LLM evaluation tools¶

 Click Upload to Data Registry to export data from the tracing table to the Data Registry.
 A warning appears on the tracing table when it includes results from running the toxicity test and the toxicity test results are excluded from the Data Registry upload.

-After creating an LLM blueprint, setting the blueprint configuration (including evaluations metrics and moderations), and testing and tuning the responses, send the LLM blueprint to the model workshop:
+After creating an LLM blueprint, setting the blueprint configuration (including evaluations metrics and moderations), and testing and tuning the responses, send the LLM blueprint to the workshop:

-Compliance tests sent to the model workshop are included when you register the custom model and generate compliance documentation.
+Compliance tests sent to the workshop are included when you register the custom model and generate compliance documentation.

-Compliance tests in the model workshop
+Compliance tests in the workshop

-The selected compliance test are linked to the custom model in the model workshop by the LLM_TEST_SUITE_ID runtime parameter.
-If you modify the custom model code significantly in the model workshop, set the LLM_TEST_SUITE_ID runtime parameter to None to avoid running compliance documentation intended for the original model on the modified model.
+LLM_TEST_SUITE_IDruntime parameter.
+If you modify the custom model code significantly in the workshop, set theLLM_TEST_SUITE_IDruntime parameter toNoneto avoid running compliance documentation intended for the original model on the modified model. -